keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

 If your context is an applicative, then it is also a functor with no extra work.
-But you can always provide your own implementation of `map()` if it makes sense to.
+You can always provide your own implementation of `map()` if it is more efficient to do so.

 ## Validation as a use case